-Goal: The primary goal of this project is to design and develop a hydrometallurgical flow sheet to treat waste zinc residues containing iron and other heavy metal impurities such as lead and cadmium.
-The resulting flow sheet will be used at Big River Zinc Co., or any other industry desiring to treat similar wastes.
+Goal: The primary goal of this project was to design and develop a hydrometallurgical flow sheet to treat waste zinc residues containing iron and other heavy metal impurities such as lead and cadmium.
+The resulting flow sheet is to be used at Big River Zinc Co., or any other industry desiring to treat similar wastes.